EcoG-io/iso15118/README.md

    $ make dev
    ```

-Note that if Docker is used, the command `make run` will try to get the `.env` file;
+Note that if Docker is used, the command `make run` will try to get the `.env` file.
 The command `make dev` will fetch the contents of `.env.dev.docker` - thus,
 in this case, the user does not need to create a `.env` file, as Docker will
 automatically fetch the `.env.dev.docker` one.